Nicholas Mulder

 Nicholas Mulder works on European and international history from the nineteenth century to the present.
 His research focuses on political, economic, military and intellectual history, with particular attention to the era of the world wars between 1914 and 1945.

-Mulder is currently writing a book, titled The Age of Confiscation, on the international history of expropriation.
-This book examines the seizure of property within the great transformations of the 19th and 20th centuries–from the absolutist and revolutionary destruction of feudalism to the emancipation of slaves and serfs, and from the sequestration of foreign assets in the world wars to the nationalization and privatization of industry and infrastructure in the postwar era.
+Mulder is currently finishing The Age of Confiscation: Making and Taking Property Since the Industrial Revolution (forthcoming 2026 with Little, Brown in the US and Allen Lane in the UK), an international history of expropriation in the modern era.
+It examines the seizure of property within the great transformations of the 19th and 20th centuries–from the absolutist and revolutionary destruction of feudalism to the emancipation of slaves and serfs, and from the sequestration of foreign assets in the world wars to the nationalization and privatization of industry and infrastructure in the postwar era.
 The book shows how large-scale coercive asset transfers have been a major force in recent political and economic history, as societies have been shaped by the proprietarian and confiscatory sides of state power.

 His other interests include the history of Eurasia in the long run; the relationship between economic globalization, democracy, and authoritarianism; the experience of small states in the global condition; the history of political and economic thought; and philosophy of history.